Skip to Content

 The easy fudge recipe has been around for generations and used to be on the side of the Hershey’s cocoa container.
 It’s your grandma’s old fashioned fudge recipe that you know and love.

-There’s nothing better than bringing back those old memories with some fun recipes that we all know and love.
+There’s nothing better than bringing back those old memories with some fun recipes that we all know and love, like this Hershey recipe.

 Fudge is one of my all-time favorite desserts and I make a ton of it around the holidays.
 It’s a great treat to make and give away as gifts, and it won’t break the bank.